Tour-of-Teamrespawn/.github/profile/README.md

 ### Prerequisites

 Install git for Windows (<https://git-scm.com/download/win>).
-During installer, make sure to change the git editor from VIM to "Visual Studio Code" to make further editing easier.
-Basically next/next all the way through the rest of the installer configuration.
+During the installer, make sure to change the git editor from VIM to "Visual Studio Code" to make further editing easier.You can then just next/next all the way through the rest of the installer wizard.

 Install VS code (<https://code.visualstudio.com/download>):

 It will make it easier if you set this as your preferred program for all available extensions & file types.
-You can also install some useful extensions by clicking the 5th icon from the top (Extensions) on the far left hand bar/pane and searching:
+You can then install some useful extensions by clicking the 5th icon from the top (Extensions) on the far left hand bar/pane and searching for them.

+The ones that are most useful for ARMA stuff (for me) are:

 - PowerShell (for script)
 - SQF formatter